Causal survival analysis under competing risks using longitudinal modified treatment policies: Efficient estimation via sequentially doubly robust regression

-To resolve the above issues, we leverage a set of techniques proposed by~\citet{westling2020correcting}.
+In comparison to the assumption in statement (ii) of the above theorem, convergence of the second-order term associated to the TMLE seems to require stronger assumptions that would also require convergence of all the cross-product terms $\lVert \hat\w_t - \w_t \rVert\lVert \hat\q_s - \q_s^\star \rVert$ for $s\geq t$.

+Neither the SDR nor the TMLE guarantee that a survival function estimated at several points in time will result in monotonic decreasing estimates.
+In order to leverage the desirable robustness properties of the SDR estimator while endowing it with the properties of boundedness and monotonicity, we leverage a set of techniques proposed by~\citet{westling2020correcting}.
 Under their approach, out-of-bounds estimates are truncated to remain within bounds, and the possibly non-monotonic estimate of the survival curve, alongside any confidence region limits, is projected onto the space of monotonic functions by way of isotonic regression.
 Importantly, \citet{westling2020correcting} show that the resulting projected estimator retains the same asymptotic properties as the original estimator.
-In our case, this implies that the projected estimator retains the properties of asymptotic normality and consistency under the assumptions of Proposition~\ref{theo:asrem}.
+In our case, this implies that the projected estimator retains the properties of asymptotic normality and consistency under the assumptions of Theorem~\ref{theo:asrem}.
+Specifically, simultaneous confidence bands centered around the isotonic projection constructed using the multivariate distribution implied by Theorem~\ref{theo:asrem} will have correct asymptotic coverage under the assumptions of the theorem.

+Under the conditions of the above theorem, a Wald-type procedure, in which the standard error may be estimated based on the empirical variance of $\D_1(X_i;\check\eta_{j(i)})$, yields asymptotically valid confidence intervals and hypothesis tests.
+Furthermore, the asymptotic linearity of Theorem~\ref{theo:asrem} implies that estimates of survival functions for multiple time points asymptotically converge to a multivariate normal distribution, which can be used to construct simultaneous confidence intervals using the method described, e.g., by~\cite{hothorn2008simultaneous}.